EmbedJournal/embedjournal/_posts/2013-06-17-pandaboard.md

 tags: [ "DevKit" ]
 ---

 A PandaBoard is a low-cost, low-power single board development platform from the famous Texas Instruments OMAP4430 system.
-It is capable of ruining all major flavors of Linux with native support from Ubuntu.
-It has been on the list of Linux hackers for quite some time now and has a huge archive of project documentation form die-hard Linux fans all over the world.
+It is capable of running all major flavors of Linux with native support from Ubuntu.
+It has been on the list of Linux hackers for quite some time now and has a huge archive of project documentation from die-hard Linux fans all over the world.

 {% include image.html src="pandaboard.png" %}

 PandaBoard consists of CPU and GPU which runs at higher clock rates which is a good news for the developers.
 The additional feature regarding the clock is that the PandaBoard has a RTC, but this feature is not of much help the developers as the PandaBoard RTC doesn't have a battery back up.
 Then you have to think of some alternative means to add a power supply to feed the RTC.
 Which might look really absurd.

 This means that once the power is plugged out of the board clock is disabled.
-Don't worry programmers,we have a solution to this also dYtm, nothing is impossible in Engineering.
-A To solve this we need to us the Network Time Protocol (NTP) to synchronize the clock, provided the board should have an Internet access.
-Another way is by Software Clock which can set the clock at the time of booting of the board dYtm,
+Don't worry programmers,we have a solution to this, nothing is impossible in Engineering.
+To solve this we need to use the Network Time Protocol (NTP) to synchronize the clock, provided the board should have an Internet access.
+Another way is by Software Clock which can set the clock at the time of booting of the board.

 The PandaBoard is exclusively for Linux based developers as the board runs the Linux Kernel with the Android or Firefox OS.
-A The PandaBoard has an integrated SGX 540 Graphics Processor and provides an HDMI output of 1080 pixels.
-Here comes an another headache to all my fella developers the GPU driver has to written ,by the very difficult and inefficient reverse engineering method.
+The PandaBoard has an integrated SGX 540 Graphics Processor and provides an HDMI output of 1080 pixels.
+Here comes an another headache to all my fellow developers - the GPU driver has to written ,by the very difficult and inefficient reverse engineering method.

 ### Block Diagram of the PandaBoard: